Geoff Cox BA MA PhD

 10/2017 Contemporary Research Intensive, introduction, University of Architecture IUAV.

-06/2017 Machine Seeing Ways of Seeing, paper with Nicolas Malevé, Ways of Machine Seeing conference, Cambridge Digital Humanities Network, and CoDE (Cultures of the Digital Economy Research Institute) and Cambridge Big Data, University of Cambridge.
+06/2017 Machine Seeing Ways of Seeing, paper w/ Nicolas Malevé, Ways of Machine Seeing conference, Cambridge Digital Humanities Network, and CoDE (Cultures of the Digital Economy Research Institute) and Cambridge Big Data, University of Cambridge.

 02/2017 Machine Research panel, transmediale festivals for art and digital culture, Haus der Kultern der Welt.